JoelJ-500/price-alert/README.md

 - **Scrapy Integration**: Utilizes Scrapy to scrape real-time prices from retailer websites.
 - **Responsive Design**: Accessible on both desktop and mobile devices.

+## Action Plan
+- **Backend Development**: Utilized **Node.js and Express.js** to build a RESTful API that handled user authentication (JWT), managed product tracking data, and interfaced with **MongoDB for data storage**.
+Implemented robust services to periodically **scrape product prices using Scrapy, directly integrating the data into MongoDB**.

+- **Frontend Development**: Developed the user interface with **React.js**, creating dynamic components such as a Dashboard for managing tracked products, a Product Page to display price histories with data visualizations, and a responsive Sidebar for easy navigation.

+- **Data Integration**: Engineered a seamless connection between the backend and frontend, enabling real-time updates and data retrieval.
+Implemented a Price Updater Service that allowed users to set custom intervals (1 hour, 6 hours, 12 hours, 1 day) for receiving price alerts, ensuring that the users were always informed about price changes.

+- **Scrapy Spider Development**: Created a Scrapy Spider to scrape real-time prices from multiple retailers, handling various complexities such as DOM changes and API calls for data extraction.
+The spider was optimized for efficiency and accuracy, ensuring the latest price data was always available to users.

+- **Security**: Ensured secure data handling and implemented authentication measures using bcrypt for password encryption.

 ## Project Architecture

 ### Front-end